piotrwitek/typesafe-actions/README.md

 ---

 ### getType
-> get the "type literal" of a given action creator
+> get the "type" property of a given action creator
+(It will infer literal type of action)

 [> Advanced Usage](src/get-type.spec.ts)